aymmtok/Advanced-Statistical-Methods/README.md

 # Advanced-Statistical-Methods
 Practice for some statistical methods
+I)
 1) Simple Linear Regression
 2) Multiple Linear Regression
 3) Multiple Linear Regression with Dummies
 4) Simple Linear Regression with sklearn
 5) Multiple Linear Regression with sklearn
 6) Feature Scaling with sklearn
+7) Train-Test Split with sklearn
+8) Practical Example(Predicting a price of a used car)

+II)
+1) Basics of Logistic Regression